viorel-anghel/felix-assiris-docker-image/README.md

 ## Run once use

-This create a temporary container and run the file `help.assiris`:
+This will create a temporary container and run the file `help.assiris`:

 ```
 docker run --rm -v $PWD/help.assiris:/help.assiris felix:0.3 help.assiris